Erigga

-Erhiga Agarivbie (born 30 March 1987), better known by his stage name Erigga, is a Nigerian singer and rapper.
+Erhiga Agarivbie (born 30 March 1987), better known by his stage name Erigga, is a Nigerian rapper and singer born and raised in Delta State.

-Biography
+Early life and education

-Erhiga Agarivbie was born in Warri, Delta State, where he grew up with his family.
+Erhiga Agarivbie was born on 30 March 1987 in Warri, Delta State, where he grew up with his family.
 He is the first of five children.
-He attended Standard International School both primary and secondary.
+He attended Standard International School for both primary and secondary levels.